Nonviolent Communication helps its readers solve conflicts by focusing on people’s needs and avoiding judgments.

 Labels, for example, impair our observation skills because they imply a judgment (ie.: “liberal” or “conservative”).

-Imagine as an example that you son left his toys all across the floor.
+Imagine as an example that your son left his toys all across the floor.

-You would not start yelling at him right away.
+You would not start yelling at him right away (of course :).

 - first you observe the situation;